zhiburt/tabled/README.md

 You can do a lot of things with the library.\
 If it does not do something which you feel it should or it is not clear how to, please file an issue.

-This README contains a lot of information but it might be not complete,\
+This README contains lots of information but it might still be not complete,\
 you can find more examples in the **[examples](/tabled/examples/)** folder.

 <picture>